MaikRehan/chess-game/README.md

 # chess-game
-A chess game i made in Java.
+A chess game I made in Java.
 The frontend is made with Java swing.